 Volcanoes Rock! highlights the special ecological communities associated with this eastern-most part of the Victorian Volcanic Plains bioregion.
 This concept opens the discussion about the uniqueness of our local area's plants and animals and how the eastern-most part of the Volcanic Plains overlaps with the western-most area of Wurundjeri Country.

 Volcanoes Rock! educates students visiting grasslands and creek valleys or in classrooms, bringing attention to ‘air bubbles’ that formed in the cooling lava, and became basalt (bluestone) rocks.
 In some areas, such as Clifton Hill, students are able to see first hand how the Merri Creek has slowly ‘cut’ into the lava over millions of years, exposing the rocky escarpments which today forms perfect habitat for insects, small animals and birds of prey.

 Photo: After walking and talking in nearby rocky areas students get an opportunity to 'travel' five million years back in time, creating a lava flow of their own using model volcanoes.

 Post Burn on a Volcanic Plain

-Tertiary students from Northern Melbourne Institute of Tafe (NMIT) visited Central Creek Grassland in Reservoir after an ecological burn had been conducted by Merri Creek Management Committee (MCMC) staff.
+Tertiary students from Northern Melbourne Institute of Tafe (NMIT) visited Ngarri-djarrang grassland (formerly known as Central Creek grassland) in Reservoir after an ecological burn had been conducted by Merri Creek Management Committee (MCMC) staff.
 MCMC offers this program to tertiary students undertaking a conservation focussed course.

 The students discovered that we conduct these ecological burns for many reasons - weed management, to regenerate indigenous flora and to reduce the risk of wildfire.
 These conservation students discussed the issues of burning in an urban environment.
 Then by looking at past burning strategies they planned the burns for the next 2 years.
 Find out more.